Variational description of uniform Lyapunov exponents via adapted metrics on exterior products: Adapted metrics for delay equations in

-In this section, we consider the delayed oscillator proposed by M.J.~Suarez and P.S.~Schopf \cite{Suarez1988} as a model for the El Ni\~{n}o–Southern Oscillation.
-Here we are interested in the model under the influence of a periodic forcing as it is considered in our paper \cite{AnikushinRom2023SS} (joint with A.O.~Romanov).
+In this section, we consider the delayed oscillator proposed by Suarez and Schopf in \cite{Suarez1988} as a model for the El Ni\~{n}o--Southern Oscillation.
+Here we study the model under the influence of periodic forcing, as considered in our paper \cite{AnikushinRom2023SS}.
 This model is given by